credentials/credentials.github.io/proposals/irma-without-apdus.md

 Until recently the IRMA token has always been a smart card as it offers very high levels of security.
 This focus allowed the IRMA system to thrive, but also imposed some restrictions on the system.
 Recently, we have been exploring other token carriers, like a smart phone.
 To enable working with the smart card, the interface has always been defined in terms of APDUs (the low level commands that you send to your smart card).
 However, when working with other tokens (for example a smart phone), this is not a natural interface.

-We propose a new protocol here for requesting and sending disclosure proofs between the token and the verifier, based on JSON instead of on APDU's.
-For now we only consider disclosures; in the future we will expand to issuing.
+We propose a new protocol here for requesting and sending disclosure proofs between the token and the verifier, and issuing credentials to the token, based on JSON instead of on APDU's.

 # The setup